Scrambling Transition in a Radiative Random Unitary Circuit

-Alice's state is stored initially on the first $k$ qubits of $S$, denoted $S_1$.
-The remaining $N-k$ qubits of $S$ are denoted $S_2$.
-To construct the decoder, Eve introduces an extra set of $N$ qubits $S' = S_1' \cup S_2'$ initialized in an arbitrary state.
-Eve applies the reverse unitary circuit $U_t^{\dagger}$ on $S' E$ [Fig.~\ref{fig:3}(a)].
-To quantify the success of Eve's decoding, we encode Alice's state using a reference system $A$ initialized in a maximally entangled state $\ket{\Phi^+_{A S_1}}$ with $S_1$, and compute the fidelity with the same state on $A S_1'$ following the decoding protocol:
+To quantify the success of Eve's decoding for general $p$, we encode Alice's state using a reference system $A$ initialized in a maximally entangled state $\ket*{\Phi^+_{A S_1}}$ with $S_1$, and compute the fidelity with the same state on $A S_1'$ following the decoding protocol: